“Kepmite’lmanej ta’n teluisit Wekwisit Niskam, aqq Ewujit Niskam, aqq Weji-wliNiskam.

 Each year St. Anne is venerated in an annual mission.

-The Mission in 2020 will not take place due to the Covid-19 pandemic.
-It will be the first time since 1742, when Fr.
-Pierre Maillard offered the first Mass from a boulder on the tiny island of Mniku, (a few minutes by boat from Potlotek) that the annual mission will not take place.
-The Chapel Island Mission was the longest continuous mission in Canada, possibly in North America.
+Fr.
+Pierre Maillard offered the first Mass in 1742 from a boulder on the tiny island of Mniku, (a few minutes by boat from Potlotek).
+The Chapel Island Mission is the longest continuous mission in Canada, possibly in North America.
 The island of Mniku was declared a National Historic Site in 2005.

 “Nutjinen wa’so’k epin jiptuk teluisin mekite’tmek